-Complaints in 2015-2016
+Complaints in 2016-2017

-This Annual Report provides in Table 1 (below) the number of complaints and resolutions where the resolution involved my office, lists whether the resolutions were achieved through informal procedures, mediation or investigations.
-Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2014-15.
+Table 1 (below) provides the number of complaints and resolutions where the resolution involved my office, lists whether the resolutions were achieved through informal procedures, mediation or investigations.
+Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2016-2017.
 (In 2010 and 2011, the reporting period of the Annual Report was the preceding calendar year.
-To align the Annual Report with the academic year at the University, the 2012 - 2013 Annual Report reported on the activities in both the calendar year of 2012 and the University's Spring Term in 2013.)
+To align the Annual Report with the academic year at the University, the 2012 - 2013 Annual Report reported on the activities in both the calendar year of 2012 and the University's Spring Term in 2013).